 The writer is in love with his own writing and wants to be part of the story.
-Who, What, Where, When, and Why, plus H for How, are the essential questions to answer for the reader.
-This should be done quickly.
-Plenty of time to set a scene after the fundamentals are addressed.
+No. Quickly answer the five “W’s” and the “H. Plenty of time to set a scene after addressing the fundamentals.
 I consider this essay style lazy and disrespectful journalism, especially when reporters like these are obviously capable of writing well and could easily be forthright.

 The Olympics you see on NBC are not the same as the Olympics that unfold in the mountains and ice rinks of South Korea.
 NBC tries to distill dozens of events into compelling television for a mass audience.
 In person, all you see is one event at a time, and you often don’t know if anybody is watching back home.
 Minutes earlier, Kenworthy had kissed boyfriend Matthew Wilkas at the bottom of the slopestyle course, unaware that NBC would broadcast it, causing a minor commotion in the States.